 Hello, beautiful.

-Do you love oatmeal bites?
+Do you love oatmeal bites too?
 If so, what flavor combination is your personal favorite?

 You might also love: